Writing-with-Digital-Technologies-f15/DITA/README.md

 Linux and Mac OS use the Terminal command-line interface, while Windows uses the shell command-line interface.
 As noted on the DITA-OT site, the toolkit is a command-line tool with no GUI.
 If you are unfamiliar with how to use the terminal (Linux / Mac OS) or shell (Windows), here is how to locate and open it on your computer.

 **Mac OS**: On Mac, look under Utilities and open the "Terminal."
-Read this [introduction to the terminal](http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line) blog post for basic terminal commands.
+Read this [introduction to the terminal](http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line) blog post to learn some basic terminal commands.

 **Windows**: On Windows, search for the cmd.exe file or "Command Prompt" and create a shortcut to it within a directory of your choice (e.g., Desktop).
+Read this [introduction to the Windows shell](http://www.computerhope.com/issues/chusedos.htm) to learn some basic commands.

 ###2.
 Java Installation